Home / Youth Mental and Physical Health / Scholarships / Scholarship Awardees

 "Nikaela Walker is a first-year student at Tufts University School of Dental Medicine, with interests in periodontic research.
 The Black Education Fund scholarship has enabled her to engage more deeply in her coursework and research endeavors, afforded her the opportunity to participate in valuable extracurricular activities and community outreach programs, further enriching her educational experience throughout undergrad and now in dental school.
 In the future, she aims to contribute to both patient care and academic mentorship."

-"My name is Noran Izalarab, I am a third year student in the Kinesiology program at Western University.
+"My name is Noran Izalarab, I am a third-year student in the Kinesiology program at Western University.
 In my free time, I enjoy watching documentaries, and taking walks.
 My future goal is to pursue physiotherapy as it aligns well with my vision of becoming a mother while also exploring my passion in the healthcare field.
 Thank you to the Kindred Foundation for investing in my education and helping me move closer to my dreams."

 Kindred Foundation, in partnership with The Black Business and Professional Association, supports Black students studying in the area(s) of mental health, health sciences or sciences programs.